-The members of the Board and Senior Management have affirmed their compliance with the Code and a declaration signed by the Managing Director and Chief Financial Officer of the Company annexed to this report.
+The members of the Board and Senior Management have affirmed their compliance with the code and a declaration signed by the Managing Director and Chief Financial officer is annexed to this report.

-21. AUDIT COMMITTEE COMPOSITION:
+22. AUDIT COMMITTEE COMPOSITION :

 The Composition of the Audit Committee is as per Section 177 of the Companies Act, 2013 and the Listing Regulations.
 The Constitution, meetings, attendance and other details of the Audit Committee are given in the Corporate Governance Report which is part of the Report.
 During the year all the recommendations of the Audit Committee were accepted by the Board.